learn-co-curriculum/dsc-git-branches/README.md

 Switched to a new branch 'remote-feature-branch'
 ```

 When we checkout a remote branch fetched, git will create a local branch to track that remote and switch to that branch.
-We can now do work, push it back up to GitHub and another developer can fetch those changes down.
+We can now do work, push it back up to GitHub, and another developer can fetch those changes down.

 `git fetch` is a pretty low-level git command we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
 Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.